 - For cloth, bone and other beige stuff my go to is Ushabti bone with Agrax Earthshade on top.
 You don’t even have to highlight that stuff.
 Sweet looking stuff!

 - To be a real destruction player, I need a lot of rust.
-Thankfully a drybrush of Typhus Corrosion followed by Rusa Rust (with a finish of the metal colour again on top) is a quick, good looking method.
+Thankfully a drybrush of Typhus Corrosion followed by Ruza Rust (with a finish of the metal colour again on top) is a quick, good looking method.

 - For Wood, I really like Zandri Dust with brown wash on top.
 Picks out the wood grain in a very natural way.